nishi-k26/Nmap-network-scanning/README.md

 1. Fork the repository.
 2. Create a new branch for your feature or bugfix
-3. Submit a pull request with a detailed description of the cchanges.
+3. Submit a pull request with a detailed description of the changes.

 For any inquiries or support, feel free to open an issue or contact the repository owner directly.